-For a time, my husband and I lived in the lovely but rainy city of Seattle.
+For a time, I lived in the lovely but rainy city of Seattle.
 There, I worked at a humane society where, probably needless to say, most of my co-workers were at the least vegetarian, and many vegan.
 Occasionally after work, we would all go out to dinner.
 One night, we went for Indian food, my very first time.
 This meat and potatoes Midwestern girl was stunned at how flavorful this vegetarian food was.
 My favorite thing though, was the naan.
 It made a perfect vehicle for the saucy, spicy main dishes.

 Naan from an Indian restaurant is cooked in a Tandoor.
 Naan in your kitchen is not.
 Do they taste the same?
 No. Does homemade naan still taste awesome?
 Yes.
 It is the perfect flat bread accompaniment to your favorite homemade Indian food.